JitaRun

 3. 3

 Find a route and margin you like?
-Log into your JitaRun.com corp character and accept the contract in-game.
-You are paying the seller the appraised ISK value out of your own wallet, and the items instantly transfer to your hangar.
+Open the contract from the dashboard, then accept it in-game on your linked JitaRun.com corp character.
+You are paying the seller the appraised ISK value out of your own wallet, and the items transfer to your possession immediately.

 4. 4